NYUDataBootcamp/Book/pandas-intro.md

 df = df.rename(columns={'gdp': 'ngdp'})
 ```

 Note the use of a dictionary that associates the old name (the "key" `gdp`) with the new name (the "value" `ngdp`).
 If we want to change more than one variable name, we simply add more items to the dictionary.
-Additionally, it is worth noting that we needed to assign the return of the `rename` function to `df` again -- This is because most of the `pandas` functions are making copies of our dataframes.
+Additionally, it is worth noting that we needed to assign the return of the `rename` function to `df` again -- This is because most of the pandas functions are making copies of our dataframes.
 You will have to assign the output of a method to a dataframe frequently.

 **Extract variables.**  We just saw that commands like `df['ngdp']` "extract" the variable/series `ngdp` from the DataFrame `df`.
 In other cases, we may want to extract a set of variables and create a smaller DataFrame.
-This happens a lot when our data has way more variables than we need.
+This happens a lot when our data has more variables than we need.

 We can extract variables by name or number.
 If by name, we simply put the variable names in a list.
 If by number, we count (as usual) starting with zero.
 This code gives us two ways to extract `ngdp` and `rgdp` from `df`: